taherbohari/k8s-test/README.md

 ```
 ./professional/monitoring/setup-monitoring
 ```
 - Login to Grafana.

-Check console output of above command for credentials.
+*NOTE* : Check console output of above command for URL and Credentials.
 	- In the left hand menu, Click on "+" -> Import
 	- In the Grafana.com dashboard input, add the dashboard ID we want to use ie. **1860** and click Load
 	- On the next screen select a name for your dashboard and select Prometheus as the datasource for it and click Import.